Having sensitive teeth can sometimes make eating and drinking a painful experience. However, certain home remedies may help reduce tooth sensitivity.

 Garlic is a traditional remedy for a range of health conditions.
 One use of garlic in folk medicine is to treat toothache.

 Chewing on a piece of garlic briefly produces a compound called allicin.
-The authors of a 2011 study concluded that allicin has antimicrobial properties and may help kill bacteria that can lead to oral diseases, such as Streptococcus mutans.
+The authors of a

 The buildup of S. mutans around the teeth and gums can lead to tooth decay, which may worsen tooth sensitivity.
 Fighting these bacteria may slow down this process and lessen tooth sensitivity.